mako-framework/docs/08_learn_more/00_image_manipulation.md

 The `XmpReader` class allows you to extract XMP metadata from the image file.

-> Note that the XMP reader relies on [`FFI`](https://www.php.net/manual/en/book.ffi.php) and `libexempi`.
+> Note: The XMP reader relies on [`FFI`](https://www.php.net/manual/en/book.ffi.php) and `libexempi`.
 The reader will attempt to auto-detect the shared library, but depending on your setup, you may need to specify it manually.

 ```
 $reader = new XmpReader('image.tif');